Helem-Jose/Mail-Generator-App/README.md

 ### **Step 2: Writing Style Analysis**
 1. **Access Style Analysis**
-   - Navigate to `/style` in your browser
+   - You will then be redirected to `/style` in your browser
    - The system will automatically fetch your sent emails

 2. **Style Processing**